-If there are to be many acronyms/abbreviations for organizations, laws, units of measure in the report, be sure to provide a list of all abbreviations and acronyms and corresponding full names (in original language and translation, where necessary) in the document.
-Avoid listing abbreviations, acronyms or initialisms unless they are used more than once in the text.
+Be sure to provide a list of all abbreviations and acronyms and corresponding full names (in original language and translation, where necessary) in the document.
+Don't bother listing abbreviations, acronyms or initialisms unless they are used more than once in the text.